Geodan/pg2b3dm/README.md

 - Trusted authentication is enabled;

-- Environment varianble 'PGPASSWORD' is set.
+- Environment variable 'PGPASSWORD' is set.

 ## Installation